NVB20/JiraJenkins/README.md

 ![Alt text](images/Ci_workflow.png)

 - notes
-- make sure to update all the jenkins plugins on the first rebot
-- Install the Jenkins for Jira (Official) app via Atlassian Marketplace
-- download Jira plugin in Jenkins (now its version 3.13)
-- install pipeline:groovy plugin
+-- make sure to update all the jenkins plugins on the first rebot -- Install the Jenkins for Jira (Official) app via Atlassian Marketplace -- download Jira plugin in Jenkins (now its version 3.13) -- install pipeline:groovy plugin
-- create an API Token in Jira
+-- create an API Token in Jira
-- create Jenkins Credentials and configure jira in Jenkins with the credentials
+-- create Jenkins Credentials and configure jira in Jenkins with the credentials

+-- expose the localhost jenkins with ngrok
+-- use the public jenkins url that ngrok created to use for a github webhook